Optimistic-Optimizers/Black-Box-Optimization/README.md

 The main conclusion are:

-**Bayesian Optimization:** This optimizer is accurate with a moderate to high number of trials.
+-**Bayesian Optimization:** This optimizer is accurate with a moderate to high number of trials.
 The drawback is that it takes a long time to run.

-**Pulp CBC:** This optimizer is accurate with a high number of trials.
+-**Pulp CBC:** This optimizer is accurate with a high number of trials.
 It also takes a long time to run.

-**Random:** This optimizer is very fast but the accuracy is highy inconsistent.
+-**Random:** This optimizer is very fast but the accuracy is highy inconsistent.
 It was expected to perform well in functions with low dimensions, but worse in high ones.

-**TPE:** Inconclusive data
+-**TPE:** Inconclusive data

-**CmaEs:** This optimizer was fast, but inaccurate.
+-**CmaEs:** This optimizer was fast, but inaccurate.
 It was expected to perform better with a large number of trials and with functions with high dimensions.

 ## Software Dependencies: